 Figure 7.8 shows schematically the effect of a transducer installation that is not flush with the test surface.
 If the transducer is installed with its top flush with the test surface, the forces sensed are representative of those over the rest of the plane surface.
 However, if it is installed with the top above the road surface, it gives readings that are erroneously high, because it is supporting stress from a larger area than the top surface of the transducer.
-If it is installed with its top below the road surface, then the readings are erroneously low.12 sion during the experiments does not produce particles.
+If it is installed with its top below the road surface, then the readings are erroneously low.

 The necessity for the gap, figure 7.7, has consequences with regard to cleanliness of the test facility.
 Particles that become lodged in the gap can short-circuit the force path.
 Thus, it is important to be able to clean the gap and avoid production or introduction of particles.
-Thus the best work is done with tires that have a clean surface13 and when abra-
+Thus the best work is done with tires that have a clean surface and when abrasion during the experiments does not produce particles.